skinkie/reference/gtfs-netex-test/README.md

 ### NeTEx to SIRI
 From a NeTEx file an operation day can be exported as SIRI PT/ET.

-> TO BE DONE
+> Not yet fully functional (TODO)

 ### Validation and inspection of a NeTEX file
-* Some statistics tools/tool_netex_stats.py
+* Some "statistics" tool_netex_stats.py
-* Some assertions tools/tool_netex_check_assertions.py
+* Some assertions tool_netex_check_assertions.py
-* XSD check: TO BE DONE
+* XSD check: TODO
-* EPIP check: TO BE DONE
+* EPIP check: TODO

 ### Basic functions

 #### Basics
-* We usually can process files, zip and gzip.
+* We usually can process XML files, zip and gzip.
 The ending determines, which file is read or written.

 #### Importing GTFS
 Imports a GTFS file into the database structure: